bbranquinho/skip-the-dishes/README.md

 Once the application is running all events can be found at http://localhost:2113/

+For IAM is used the Keycloak and it can be accessed on http://localhost:8080 with the credentials admin/admin.

 ## 4. Architecture

 Many things are considered for the proposed solution.
 The following figures show both domain and basic conceptual architecture based on domain modules.